smithlabcode/walt/README.md

 Additionally, WALT supports comma-separated list of read files.
 WALT produces one mapping output file for each read file.
 For single-end mapping, the output file names will be appended "_s1", "_s2", and so on.
 Notice: except the first file path, all other file paths cannot be use '~'.
 For example, "-r ~/read_file1.fq,~/read_file2.fq" is not allowed.
 It should be "-r ~/read_file1.fq,/home/read_file2.fq", since linux system doesn't know it is a path except the first one.

 	 walt -i hg19.dbindex -r read_file1.fq,read_file2.fq,read_file3.fq -A -o reads_2_mapping.out

+For paired-end reads, -1 and -2 options are used for the mate reads files.

+    walt -i hg19.dbindex -1 read_1.fq -2 read_2.fq -N 5000000 -o paired_reads_mapping.out

+Similarly, WALT supports comma-separated list of read files for paired-end mapping.
+WALT produces one mapping output file for each read file pair.
+The output file names will be appended "_p1", "_p2", and so on.
+One other thing to note is mate 1 and mate 2 paired files should be in the same order.

+	 walt -i hg19.dbindex -1 read_file1_1.fq,read_file2_1.fq,read_file3_1.fq \
+	                      -2 read_file1_2.fq,read_file2_2.fq,read_file3_2.fq \
+	                      -o paired_reads_mapping.out

 The default number of maximum allowed mismatches is 6.
 The maximum allowed mismatches can be set using -m option.

     walt -i hg19.dbindex -r read_1.fq -m 4 -o reads_1_mapping.out